 Standing committees of the Clinical Council include:

 - Using performance data, identifies opportunities for improved quality across St. Luke’s Care Network.

 - Determines quality metrics to support evidence based clinical protocols.

-- Monitors quality indicators and identifies outliers to be addressed in the full Council.
+- Monitors quality indicators and identifies outliers.

 - Identifies high cost opportunities for improved efficiency across St. Luke’s Care Network.

 - Uses evidence based guidelines to evaluate variations in practice.

 - Monitors utilization performance against established benchmarks and identifies outliers to be addressed within the full Council.

 - Identifies provider access and availability gaps in the clinically integrated network.